rosalindfranklininstitute/parakeet/docs/source/installation.rst

 .. code-block:: bash

-  # Install the snap
+  # Install the snap from the edge channel
-  sudo snap install parakeet --classic
+  sudo snap install parakeet --classic --edge

 You can also build the parakeet snap application from source as follows: